cchudzicki-ocw-testing/11.165-fall-2022/content/resources/ocw_11165_lecture01_2202sep07_mp4.md

     \ Prof. David Hsu\n\nView the complete course: https://ocw.mit.edu/courses/urban-energy-systems-and-policy-fall-2022/\n\
     YouTube Playlist: https://www.youtube.com/playlist?list=PLUl4u3cNGP63SEOB1q95TFs0hwyf1d7BG\n\
     \nIn this video, Prof. Hsu introduces the main topics and the primary text for\
-    \ the course, and discusses the first set of assigned readings.\n\nLicense: Creative\
+    \ the course, and discusses the first set of assigned readings.\n\nThis video\
+    \ has been dubbed using an artificial voice via https://aloud.area120.google.com\
+    \ to increase accessibility.
+You can change the audio track language in the Settings\
-    \ Commons BY-NC-SA\nMore information at https://ocw.mit.edu/terms\nMore courses\
+    \ menu.\n\nLicense: Creative Commons BY-NC-SA\nMore information at https://ocw.mit.edu/terms\n\
-    \ at https://ocw.mit.edu\nSupport OCW at http://ow.ly/a1If50zVRlQ\n\nWe encourage\
+    More courses at https://ocw.mit.edu\nSupport OCW at http://ow.ly/a1If50zVRlQ\n\
-    \ constructive comments and discussion on OCW\u2019s YouTube and other social\
+    \nWe encourage constructive comments and discussion on OCW\u2019s YouTube and\
-    \ media channels.
-Personal attacks, hate speech, trolling, and inappropriate comments\
+    \ other social media channels.
+Personal attacks, hate speech, trolling, and inappropriate\
-    \ are not allowed and may be removed.
+    \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments.\n"
   youtube_id: axV4oIluQwY
 ---
 In this video, Prof. Hsu introduces the main topics and the primary text for the course, and discusses the first set of assigned readings.